dennishamrick/UTSW-CellXGene-Seurat-Toolkit/README.md

 After downloading all of these programs, download the needed packages.

 ## 2. Create Anaconda environment with python packages/
+Open terminal.
 Create a conda environment to use CellXGene in:

 `conda create --yes -n cellxgene python=3.12`